-As of December 31, 2021, the assessment of the income tax returns of the Company is as follows:
+As of December 31, 2021, the assessment of the income tax returns of the Company and its subsidiaries are as follows:

-The assessment of income tax returns by tax authorities The Company Assessed and approved up to 2019
+The assessment of income tax returns by tax authorities The Company Assessed and approved up to 2019 Subsidiary-Chyun Huei Commercial Technologies Inc. Assessed and approved up to 2019 Subsidiary-TISNet Technology Inc. Assessed and approved up to 2019